The final confrontation.

 - Sitting Duck: The Shadow vessels based on the island of Selini.
 Londo's lampshading of this trope provides the trope's page quote.

-- Take a Third Option: The Shadows and Vorlons demand that the Younger Races choose between their two options: Order versus Chaos.
-The Younger Races, rallied behind Sheridan, tells them off for this and demands that they leave them alone.
+- Take a Third Option: The Shadows and Vorlons demand that the Younger Races choose between their two options: Order or Chaos.
+The Younger Races, rallied behind Sheridan, tell them where they can stick their "choice" and demand that they leave them alone.